spacer

 Name: Immune system

-Title: Crystal structure of human pgrp-ialphac in complex with mura pentapeptide
+Title: Crystal structure of human pgrp-ialphac in complex with muramyl pentapeptide

 Structure: Peptidoglycan recognition protein i-alpha.
 Chain: a, b.
-Synonym: peptidoglycan recognition protein intermediate alp i-alpha, pglyrpialpha, peptidoglycan recognition protein 3.
 Engineered: yes.
 Muramyl pentapeptide.
 Chain: c, d.
 Engineered: yes

 Biol. unit: Dimer (from PQS)